 Therefore, take time to find professional clients who are willing to pay for good work and extend a review of your stuff.

-Unless you are embracing the hyper-local business plan, you will need the internet to survive and thrive.
+Unless you’re embracing the hyper-local business plan, you’ll need the internet to survive and thrive.

 How are you going to market your services?
 This is a crucial question for every new entrepreneur.
 Typically, a freelancer enters this world because they had success with one client.
 But the key is to multiply that number gradually.
 This can be achieved through online marketing.